fanxiong0728/NVSS/README.md

 # United States Death Statistics

-The data used in this R code was extracted using the CDC WONDER System's Multiple Cause of Death Files.
+The data used in this repository was extracted using the CDC WONDER System's Multiple Cause of Death Files.
 The following files were used: Provisional Multiple Cause of Death Data and the Current Final Multiple Cause of Death Data.
 For more information about CDC WONDER, please see: <https://wonder.cdc.gov/>

 ### Statistical Disclosure Control